Local SEO Guide

 Google loves content, and that’s something you should take advantage of.
 Regularly reporting on local events increases the local relevance of your website, which in turn can increase your ranking.

-Not only can you report on local events, you can also introduce or test new products, services, post reviews, or write about your store.
+Not only can you report on local events, you can also introduce or test new products, post reviews, or write about your store.
 The stronger your competition, the more you should blog.

 Videos and Pictures